etsvThor/advanced-Kicad-workshop/README.md

 Workshop demonstrating the pcbnew API of Kicad and the power of scripting.
 ## Getting started
 The basics of Kicad are assumed known.
-To start open the guide and follow the instruction.
+To start open the [Guide](Guide/README.md) and follow the instruction.